As an Amazon Associate I earn from qualifying purchases.

 We didn’t quite reach 400lbs in weight but I’m sure it would support it.
 It was very stable to get into and felt solid as a rock while floating around.
 My only concern would be fitting between the armrests if I had a very large bum but for me, it wasn’t an issue.

 So if you want the best overall float, this is it!
 We actually ordered another one for my wife and this is going to be our go-to for our pool or trips to the lake.
 Just be aware that this pool float is pretty big so you won’t be putting 4-5 of them in your backyard pool and still letting the kids splash around…

-If you really liked the sound of the above float tube but can’t quite commit to those prices for a piece of inflatable plastic, I feel you.
-This is why we have this option: very similar, slightly less comfortable, and way cheaper.
+If you really liked the sound of the above float tube but want something more versatile, I feel you.
+This is why we have this option!

-This is a very solid tube that we actually did test to over 400 pounds without flipping, sinking, popping it, etc. We did have to forgo amenities such as cup holders and a footrest but the stability made up for it.
+This is a very solid tube that we actually did test to over 400 pounds without it flipping, sinking, popping, etc. We did have to forgo amenities such as cup holders and a footrest but the stability made up for it.